Rohwer-Lab/Barry2023/README.md

 ## Writing the models in the paper

-The models which form part of the text are provided as input files for PySCeS and SBML; however, since the algorithm to enumerate the peroxidase reactions of peroxiredoxin forms part of the main text, the scripts to enumerate these reactions are provided here together with scripts to generate PySCeS input files for all models in the paper.
+The models that form part of the manuscript are provided as input files for PySCeS (`*.psc`) and in the standard SBML format (`*.xml`) in the `models` folder.
+However, since the algorithm to enumerate the peroxidase reactions of peroxiredoxin forms part of the main text, the scripts to enumerate these reactions are provided here together with scripts to generate PySCeS input files for all models in the paper.

 To produce the models, execute the Jupyter notebooks in the following folders in sequence.
 The notebooks are annotated and documented to explain what is being done.

 1. `algorithm_Prx_decfull_rxns`
-    - **Analysis:** Enumerates the peroxidase reactions of Prx decamers using the algorithm described in the text.
+    - **Analysis:** Enumerates the peroxidase reactions of Prx decamers using the algorithm described in the manuscript.
     - **Writes:** Prx decamer peroxidase reactions _without_ hyperoxidation (`Prx decamer reactions - no hyperoxidation.txt`).
     - **Writes:** Prx decamer peroxidase reactions _with_ hyperoxidation (`Prx decamer reactions - with hyperoxidation.txt`).